-Inclusive Social Security Policy Forum (ISSPF) aspires to be a network and space for civil society organisations across the Middle East and North Africa (MENA) region to find and contribute to practical resources to enhance their capacity to effectively engage in national debates on social security and social protection.
-It is open to all civil society organisations and individuals committed to working to challenge the dominant narratives and make the case for inclusive social security in the MENA region.
+Inclusive Social Security Policy Forum (ISSPF) is a network and space for civil society organisations and individuals across the Middle East and North Africa (MENA) region challenging the dominant narratives and making the case for inclusive social security.

 Across the MENA region, social insurance schemes tend to provide support solely to those in the formal economy, while the rest of the population is only offered poor quality programmes for “the poor”.
 The dominant social security paradigm across the region is a bifurcated model that excludes a large proportion of the population living on middle – but still low and insecure – incomes from social security, the so-called “missing middle”.
 The alienation of this key group from social security – and other public services – has become a major challenge across middle-income countries in the region, potentially undermining trust in the state, and is increasingly a key source of public unrest.